bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 ## Ecosystem

 All common SQL tools support both Postgres and MySQL well.
-Because of Postgres extensible architecture and the fact that it's still owned by the community, the Postgres ecosystem is more thriving in recent years.
+Because of Postgres' extensible architecture and the fact that it's still owned by the community, the Postgres ecosystem is more thriving in recent years.
 For every application platform offering a hosted database service, they all choose Postgres.
 From the [Heroku](https://www.heroku.com/) in the early days to the new [Supabase](https://supabase.com/), [render](https://render.com/), [Fly.io](https://fly.io/).

 ## Operability